OurActivities/condition/300/100/README.md

-# 100 - The Twelve Foundations of a Good Life
+# 100 - The Twelve Foundations for a Good Life

 ## 100 - Physical Fitness